maqbulhanif35/steganography/README.md

 # steganography
-A program that hides files or folders in png files Works only with Linux at the moment
+A program that hides files or folders in png files\n Works only with Linux at the moment\n

-   USAGE
+   USAGE\n
 The first argument to the png program should be the png file always. eg ./png sample.png file1.txt file2.txt ...
 You can add a folder to the png file with the flag -f eg ./png sample.png folder -f You can add multiple files to the same png file but not multiple folders